 The vision of the Collegium is to be a place of peace which welcomes individuals and groups of people diverse in gender, age, ethnicity, religion and purpose.
 Grounded in common values of compassionate service and respect, people find here a sense of belonging and opportunities for personal, spiritual, and community development.

-To read more about the Collegium Cafe, their programs, and their stories of impact, CLICK HERE!
+To read more about the Collegium, Cafe programs and events, CLICK HERE!

 Partners in Authentic Community (PAC)

 Drawing from our lived experiences in community over the past 30 years, we recognize the power of institutions to create safe spaces for people to connect and grow.
-As such, we have helped birth a network of servant-led organizations who continue to practice in specific places and learn from one another.
+As such, the Center for Sharing helped to birth a network of servant-led organizations who continue to practice in specific places and learn from one another.
 We call this network Partners in Authentic Community (PAC).

-In 2015, we hosted the inaugural meeting of the PAC group, bringing together leaders of both for-profit and non-profit entities.
-Each member has been trained in our Servant Leadership methodology and commits to a common approach to service that is place-based, trauma-informed, and grounded in mutual learning:
+In 2015, we hosted the inaugural meeting of the PAC group, bringing together leaders of both for-profit and non-profit entities around the world.
+Each member has been trained in our Servant Leadership methodology and commits to a common approach to service that is place-based, trauma-informed, and grounded in mutual learning.
+Current participants include:

-- Broetje Orchards: committed to “Bearing Fruit that will Last” in the workplace and in the community
+- FirstFruits Farms: committed to “Bearing Fruit that will Last” in the workplace and in community

-- Vista Hermosa: a trauma-informed community serving farm-working families of Broetje Orchards
+- Vista Hermosa: trauma-informed community serving farm-working families of FirstFruits Farms

 - Community Alliance for Service and Advancement (CASA) LLC: developer of the Tierra Vida community

 - Collegium Cafe: community of practice serving as a hub for Center for Sharing and its partners